 Step 1: The Shirt

 Put on your shirt as if you were trying on any dress shirt.
-The major difference here is that instead of buttoning up standard buttons attached to the shirt, we're going to fasten it using shirt studs and cufflinks.
+Instead of buttoning up standard buttons attached to the shirt, we're going to fasten it using shirt studs and cufflinks.
+Studs will be used for the top 4 buttons of your shirt, below the collar (do not use a stud for the collar).
 Fasten the front with the studs, similar to how you would button a shirt, and then do your sleeve cuffs using the cufflinks.

 Step 2: Pants & Shoes